Tom Rush: Life and career

 I've been waiting 45 years to be an overnight sensation, and it's finally happened!
 A video clip of my performance of The Remember Song has "gone viral".
 I felt terrible at first, thinking I was being accused of being a musical equivalent of Ebola, but my children explained to me that this was a good thing.

-One of the earliest music videos produced, from 1968, for an artist by a record company, Elektra, can be found at his website.
-It was used to promote his signature song, No Regrets for his The Circle Game album.
-A number of recent videos from a 2010 concert performed in Old Saybrook, Connecticut are also online.
+One of the earliest music videos produced for an artist by a record company, from 1968, can be found at his website.
+It was used by Elektra Records to promote his signature song, "No Regrets" for his The Circle Game album.

 Over the years, Rush has used a number of guitars on stage.
 His current primary one is a handcrafted acoustic guitar made by Don Musser.
 In February 2012, he appeared on stage in Colorado with a new instrument, a cedar-top Dreadnought with an inlay of a snake wrapped around a reclining nude woman.
-The guitar, crafted by McKenzie & Marr Guitars, is a "re-incarnation" of one of Rush's earliest acoustics, the famous Naked Lady.
+The guitar, crafted by McKenzie & Marr Guitars, is a "re-incarnation" of one of Rush's earliest acoustics.

 On December 28, 2012, Rush appeared at Boston's Symphony Hall to celebrate fifty years in the music business.
 He had first performed there in 1958 and for many years performed there regularly, often in December.

 As of late 2023, Rush continues to perform regularly and to tour regionally.

 Rush's latest albums are Voices, released in 2018, and Gardens Old, Flowers New (March 1, 2024).
 In recent years, he has frequently toured the United States, often accompanied on piano by Berklee graduate Matt Nakoa.